LunarWatcher/lunarwatcher.github.io/posts/2022-03-06-network-attached-storage-on-a-pi.md

 ---
-title: "Network shares are weird"
 published_date: 2022-03-06 22:40:36 +0100
 tags: ["raspberry-pi", "nfs", "nas"]
 ---

+# Network shares are weird

 I've been messing around with NAS solutions for a couple weeks now, because why not?